Period-like polynomials for $L$-series associated with half-integral weight cusp forms: Acknowledgements

 \section{Acknowledgements}

-The authors thank V. Pasol and A. Popa, as well as the anonymous referee, for helpful comments on this work.
+The authors are grateful to A. Popa for his valuable feedback and a very careful reading of this work.
+They further thank V. Pasol and the anonymous referee for helpful comments.
 Part of the work was done while ND was visiting Max Planck Institute for Mathematics in Bonn and the University of Patras, both of whose hospitality he acknowledges.
 Research on this work is partially supported by the second author's EPSRC Grant EP/S032460/1.
 The third named author would like to thank the Center for Advanced Mathematical Sciences (CAMS) at the American University of Beirut for the support of the number theory unit.
 This work was supported by a grant from the Simons Foundation (853830, LR).
-The fourth author is also grateful for support from a Dean’s Faculty Fellowship from Vanderbilt University, and to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+The fourth author is grateful for support from a Dean’s Faculty Fellowship from Vanderbilt University, and to the Max Planck Institute for Mathematics for its hospitality and financial support.